NuLink-network/docs/support/faqs.md

 In summary, NuLink Agent is the web-based digital wallet that facilitates communication with the NuLink network, NuLink Agent SDK provides tools for developers to integrate NuLink Agent functionality into their applications, and NuLink SDK is a comprehensive toolkit that enables developers to establish flexible connections, perform cryptographic operations, and interact with the NuLink network.

-**Q: I am a Dapp developer, how can I intergrate NuLink Agent into my Dapp?**
+**Q: I am a Dapp developer, how can I integrate NuLink Agent into my Dapp?**

 To integrate NuLink Agent into your Dapp, you can follow these steps:

-* Install and import NuLink Agent SDK: Start by installing and import the NuLink Agent SDK in your project.
+* Install NuLink Agent SDK: Start by installing the NuLink Agent SDK in your project.
+You can refer to the [documentation](../dev/agent_sdk.md) provided with the SDK for detailed installation instructions specific to your development environment.

+* Import NuLink Agent SDK: Once the SDK is installed, import the necessary modules or libraries into your Dapp project.
 This will provide you with the tools and resources needed to interact with NuLink Agent.
-You can refer to the [documentation](../dev/agent_sdk.md) provided with the Agent SDK for detailed installation instructions specific to your development environment.

 * Set up NuLink Agent connection: Use the SDK to establish a connection between your Dapp and NuLink Agent.
 This connection will allow you to send requests and receive responses from the NuLink network.